What is CSRD Reporting?

 CSRD compliance: What you need to know

-The Corporate Sustainability Reporting Directive (CSRD) is an EU regulation that sets new standards for sustainability reporting.
+The Corporate Sustainability Reporting Directive (CSRD) is an EU regulation that sets the standard for sustainability reporting.
 It requires companies to disclose detailed information about their environmental, social, and governance (ESG) impacts.

 CSRD regulations aim to enhance transparency, accountability,